hcn1519/KNK_Exercises/README.md

 #### Escape Sequences

-- Some special characters can not be written, if they are invisible.
+- Some special characters can not be written, since they are invisible or since they can not be entered from keyboard.
 Escape sequence is special notation for these characters.
-- C has two kinds of escape sequnces: character escapes, numeric escapes
+- C has two kinds of escape sequnces: `character escapes`, `numeric escapes`
 - Character escapes represent some characters which used frequently.
 - Numeric escapes can represent all ASCII characters.
 With single quotes and `\` notation, C can represent any ASCII letter using octal escape sequnece and hexadecimal escape sequence.